 Your photo and bio - we'll be posting a photo and bio of you on our Volunteers page.
 You will generally be

 asked for a photo and your bio before you get your star.
-If you want to change your photo or bio at any time, e-mail them in to the Volunteer Committee.
+If you want to change your photo or bio at any time, e-mail them in to Julie.

 Sorry but you don't have access to change these things directly yourself.

 Photo: The photo is important for people to recognize you at an event - especially new people who may still be shy about attending a club event with a

 bunch of strangers.
 Please submit a photo that we can cut a clear, recognizable head-shot from (please don't crop it yourself - people tend to crop a

 rectangle, where we need a square).
 The photo should be in an outdoor setting, and if at all possible, should not include sunglasses,

 hats, helmets or anything else that impedes recognition.

 Bio: The bio is important for people considering signing up for your event - we try to include information about your coordination style to

 help them determine if your events will be a good fit for them.
 You may write your own bio, or you can answer some questions and Julie will write the